adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 Is he right about LaMDA?
 Is he wrong?
 Do Google exploit a sentient being created *ex silico* for the profit of the company while denying its sentientness?
-(I mean in distinction to the human being already by the company) Do machine will raise against humans to prove they exists and use us as power resource?
+(I mean in distinction to the human being already exploited by the company) Do machine will raise against humans to prove they exists and use us as power resource?